Kyle Seager’s ninth-inning home run completes unlikely comeback win for Mariners over Twins

 It was a similar situation against the White Sox last Wednesday.
 The Mariners trailed 4-1 before a seven-run rally in the sixth inning propelled an 8-4 victory.

-On Sunday, the Twins jumped out to a 6-0 lead through five innings against Seattle starter Chris Flexen.
+On Sunday, the Twins jumped on Seattle starter Chris Flexen en route to their 6-0 lead.

 The Mariners’ at-bats, meanwhile, were mostly futile against Shoemaker, the veteran right-hander who surrendered just two hits through the first five innings.